Estimated reading time: 10 minutes

 - spray bottle

 - reptile-safe disinfectant

-For information on each of these products and the ones that are recommended you should visit our extensive shopping list.
-Below I’ll give you the price range for each product and I’ll give you some budget options (if possible).
-This is just an indication of the price: prices may vary depending on factors like the availability in your region, discounts, brands, package sizes.
+For information on each of these products and the recommended ones, you should visit our extensive shopping list.
+Below I’ll give you the price range for each product and give you some budget options (if possible).
+Of course, this is just an indication of the price: prices may vary depending on factors like the availability in your region, discounts, brands, package sizes.
 Also, be aware of shipping costs which can be very high.

 |Pressurized spray bottle||$15|

 |Total (with cage for an adult)||$600|